starkinfra/sdk-python/README.md

 ## Pix

 ### Create PixRequests
-You can create a Pix request to charge a user:
+You can create a Pix request to transfer money from one of your users:

 ```python
 import starkinfra